 For several thousand years, the Skagit River migrated freely across the valley creating an extensive network of sloughs, wetlands, ponds, side channels and other off-channel habitats vital to salmon and other native species.
 Historic changes to the river altered the natural processes that maintain these floodplain habitats and their connection to the river.
 The loss of native salmon habitat and impairment of natural processes are major factors in the decline of Chinook, chum, coho and pink salmon, steelhead, bull trout and resident trout in the Skagit River.

-Improving salmon and steelhead habitat within Washington’s rivers has become a top priority for public agencies, Tribes and private conservation groups, including in the Skagit River.
+Improving salmon and steelhead habitat within Washington’s rivers has become a top priority for public agencies, tribes and private conservation groups, including in the Skagit River.

 In November 2017, a small flood event in the Skagit River scoured and eroded the SR 20 embankment at milepost 101, resulting in a 2-week highway closure to repair the highway.